kanglicheng/code-school/sql/README.md

 + :movie_camera: [More Associations (has_many through:...)][associations-2-video] (12 min)
 + :movie_camera: [Validations][validations-video] (13 min)
 + :movie_camera: [Indices][indices-video] (7 min)
+**NB** The above videos were made with Rails 4, but we are now using Rails 5.
+The main difference is that your Rails 5 models will inherit from `ApplicationRecord` instead of `ActiveRecord::Base`.

 ### Homeworks (45 min)